 SCREEN: Graphene drawing being copied in Inkscape and rotated.

-Align the second graphene piece in the copied drawing with the first piece in the original drawing to maximize overlap [1-TXT].
-Align the remaining graphene on the wafer to the copied drawing [2].
+Align the second graphene piece in the copied drawing with the first piece in the original drawing to maximize overlap [1].
+Rotate the sample stage by the desired twist angle [2].
+Align the remaining graphene on the wafer to the copied drawing [3].

 SCREEN: Drawings are being overlaid to show graphene overlap.

-TXT: Rotate sample stage by desired twist angle
+Added shot: Rotate the sample stage by desired twist angle

 SCOPE/SCREEN: Graphene on wafer is being aligned to rotated drawing.

-Focus on the top hexagonal boron nitride flake on the glass slide and align it to the drawing [1-TXT].
+Focus on the top hexagonal boron nitride flake on the glass slide and align it to the drawing [1].

 SCOPE/SCREEN: The flake is being focused and aligned with the drawing.
-TXT: Examine quality of top stack under microscope

 After aligning the flakes to the drawings, repeat the demonstrated steps to pick up the remaining graphene [1].
 Once picked up, examine the quality of top stack under microscope [2].